mohammadreza-babaeimosleh/DLD_Data_Auto-update/README.md

 3. Download your base dataset from this [LINK](https://www.dubaipulse.gov.ae/data/dld-transactions/dld_transactions-open) and place it in **Data** folder in ./src
 *note*: do not rename the dataset file

-4. Dataset provided by DLD has some structural issues.
+4. Datasets provided by DLD has some structural issues.
 To solve them run the code provided in the csv_edit folder by using the below command
 ```bash
     python ./src/csv_edit/main.py
 ```